 Let’s be frank, we’d need a heck of a lot of time to be able to see everything Australia has to offer, and sometimes we’re just not afforded that luxury.
 Fret not, fellow adventurers, because this 12-day tour will take you on a jaunt from Melbourne to the Red Centre, with a mix of must-see highlights and unique experiences along the way.
 Learn about the coffee culture of Melbourne, check out Victoria’s beaches, travel along the Great Ocean Road, and explore the Outback.
 (And more.
 Seriously.)

 Your Discover Moment: Adelaide.
 Guided Melbourne laneways walk.
 Brighton bathing boxes visit.
 Rainforest walk in Great Otway NP.
 12 Apostles visit.
 Grampians NP visit.
 Tower Hill Nature Reserve visit.
-Brambuk Aboriginal Cultural Centre visit.
+Brambuk Indigenous Cultural Centre visit.
 Wilpena Pound visit.
 Champagne sunset viewing of Uluru.
 Mala Walk around Uluru and cultural centre visit.
 Internal flight.
 All transport between destinations and to/from included activities.

 Experience Melbourne’s colourful laneways, Travel along the Great Ocean Road and look out for the 12 Apostles, Hike in Grampians National Park, See the sunset on Uluru